leangjia/blender_docs/trunk/blender_docs/manual/addons/rigging/rigify/bone_positioning.rst

 Fingers Bones
 =============

-Start by placing, finger by finger, all the knocks in place.
+Start by placing, finger by finger, all the knuckles in place.

 .. tip:: Fingers Placement